 - Give your subscribers autonomy.

-If you're sending emails purely for the sake of sending emails, your cadence is going to be aimless and haphazard.
-And you'll waste a lot of time and resources on email campaigns that go nowhere.
+If you're sending emails purely for the sake of sending emails, your cadence will be aimless and haphazard.
+Plus, you'll waste a lot of time and resources on email campaigns that go nowhere.

 The buyer's journey is the process buyers go through to become aware of, evaluate, and ultimately decide to purchase a new product or service.
 It's divided into three stages: Awareness, Consideration, and Decision.

-You can't expect to target buyers in all three of those stages with the same message and have it immediately register with them, across the board.
+You can't expect to target buyers in all three stages with the same message and have it immediately register with them across the board.
 Different stages — and engagement levels within those stages — warrant different messages.

 Think back on all the targeted emails companies have sent you over the years.
 How inclined have you been to click through ones addressed to "valued customer," or "to whom it may concern?"
 I don’t think it's outrageous to assume the answer is "not often."

 Why would your customers be any different?
 A successful cadence relies on your leads clicking through your emails and progressing through their buyer's journey.

 In fact, 47.2% of marketers say email personalization is the most effective email marketing strategy for reaching their goals.

 If you're sending impersonal mass-email blasts, crossing your fingers, and hoping for the best, your prospects may be suspended in buyer's limbo.